-Expectation Owner Concern What Would Help Both Thomas and Maria Medium Active Lifestyle Joint Leaving Money to Others Your plan can include a hypothetical Opportunity to Help Others illustration of bequests and gifting Goals.
-Time to Travel Joint Outliving My Resources See how living longer can affect your plan.
+Owner Concern What Would Help Medium Joint Leaving Money to Others Your plan can include a hypothetical illustration of bequests and gifting Goals.
+Joint Outliving My Resources See how living longer can affect your plan.
 Joint Funding my free time A good plan can help assure you have the money for new Goals to keep you busy and engaged.